cthoyt/ols-standardization-analysis/README.md

 Analysis of public OLS instances for conformity to Bioregistry standards.

+View the results of the analysis at https://cthoyt.github.io/ols-standardization-analysis.

 ## Reproduction

 The analysis can be reproduced with the following commands in the shell: